It started out professional enough. Well, somewhat.

 - Awareness.
-Our brain is designed to reduce complexity for us, speed up our decision-making and make things simple for us to comprehend.
+Our brain is designed to reduce complexity for us.
+It can speed up our decision-making and make things simple for us to comprehend.
 It does this by creating ‘short cuts’ for us (these cognitive biases).
 Since this is the natural or auto-pilot we are designed by nature for then we must anticipate where this tendency may interfere with our decision-making.

 - From Process to Evidence.
 Human Resources Departments are very good at creating processes to ease decision-making.
 What is needed is a shift from processes that make things more simple to processes that increase not only relevant evidence but also in evidence-based conversations.

 - Data Fluency.
-We will soon, if not already, have more data at our disposal than we will know how to manage effectively.
+We will have more data at our disposal than we will know how to manage..
 Understanding if the data accurately measures what it purports to measure (validity) and does this without error (reliability) is paramount if we are using this data to make important decisions.

-In the situation I described, once the psychology of human information processing took over, an executive infatuation led to some costly business decisions.
-However by understanding these cognitive biases, using better evidence and increasing our data fluency we can help prevent our decision-making being hijacked by our nature.
+In the situation I described, once the psychology of human information processing took over.
+An executive infatuation led to some costly business decisions.
+By understanding these cognitive biases, using better evidence and increasing our data fluency we can help prevent our decision-making being hijacked by our nature.
 What have you found useful to support effective decision-making on key talent issues?